roland779/option_selling/README.md

 Feel free to fork this repository and submit pull requests for improvements or new features.
 For major changes, please open an issue first to discuss your ideas.

+### Collaboration and Suggestions

+Contributions, feedback, and suggestions are always welcome!
+Whether it's a bug fix, a feature request, or an idea to improve the project, feel free to reach out or create an issue in the repository.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.